Broken User Authentication

 Robust session management practices can significantly reduce the risk of session hijacking.
 Key measures include:

-– Secure Cookies: Use secure cookies with the HttpOnly and Secure flags to protect session identifiers.
+– Secure Cookies: Use cookies with the HttpOnly and Secure flags to protect session identifiers.

 – Session Timeouts: Implement automatic session timeouts after periods of inactivity to limit exposure.

-– Re-authentication: Require users to re-authenticate when accessing sensitive areas of the application.
+– Re-authentication: Re-authentication is required for users to re-authenticate when accessing sensitive application areas.

 4. Rate Limiting and Account Lockout